Siphon880gh/devbrain/Everything as a Service - Firebase, Firestore, Heroko, Netlify, Supabase, Vercel, etc/_ Categories FaaS.md

-FaaS is functions as service.
+FaaS is "functions as service".

 Probably most trend in 2022-2023:
 - Netlify Functions